Parassharmaa/NewsME/README.md

 #NewsME
 ##A Headline-Scrapper

-`Python Script to scrap the news headlines from news-websites.`
+`Python Script to scrap the news+urls headlines from news-websites.`

 ***
 ###Usage::